tm3023/Bitoin-UKF/README.md

 ### Dual-Observation Fix

-The original single-observation design suffered from latent state unobservability — the log-variance state was not identifiable from price data alone.
+The original single-observation design suffered from latent state unobservability, the log-variance state was not identifiable from price data alone.
 This was resolved by augmenting the observation vector with a realised- variance proxy (rolling squared returns), giving the filter an independent signal on the volatility state and restoring identifiability.